Trading Taxes in Australia

 These are the 3 top brokers for Australian traders based on our experts' tests:

 Trading tax laws are complex.
 An individual’s tax liability will depend on how much they generate and lose throughout the tax year.
-Other factors will also impact on a trader’s obligations, including what is being traded and which bracket their trading activity falls under.
+Other factors will also impact on a trader’s obligations, including what is being traded and whether their activities are treated as investing or as carrying on a business of trading for tax purposes.

 Trader vs Investor